zdavison/NSString-Ruby/README.md

 Tests
 ---------------------
-Tests are provided through Kiwi ( https://github.com/allending/Kiwi ), and are largely reproduced from the Ruby String Reference page ( http://www.ruby-doc.org/core-1.9.3/String.html#method-i-split ), some methods may be changed slightly in how they function, but for the most part the goal is to ape Ruby behaviour.
+Tests are provided through Kiwi ( https://github.com/allending/Kiwi ), and are largely reproduced from the Ruby String Reference page ( http://www.ruby-doc.org/core-1.9.3/String.html ), some methods may be changed slightly in how they function, but for the most part the goal is to ape Ruby behaviour.

 Method List
 ---------------------
-Here is a full equivalence list of methods provided (Notes are provided in brackets for when things are purposefully not implemented, blank lines will be implemented in future versions)
+Here is a full equivalence list of methods provided (Notes are provided in brackets for when things are purposefully not implemented, blank lines will be implemented in future versions).

+Please consult the Ruby String Reference page ( http://www.ruby-doc.org/core-1.9.3/String.html ) for method behaviour documentation.

 ```
  ::try_convert